iahmadhabibx/javascript360/README.md

 Deep clone any object in javascript using a simple trick.
 # Day - 24:
 One liner to swap values of two variables.
+# Day - 25:
+Detect dark mode, and listen to the change in theme using javascript